orlof/dcpu-admiral/README.md

 print "The End"
 </pre>

-will yeld error, as unknown IDENT (foobar) cannot be evaluated for addition operator.
+will yield error, as unknown IDENT (foobar) cannot be evaluated for addition operator.

 PYTHON FEATURES MISSING (INCOMPLETE LIST)

  - 'def' function definitions
+  - use strings as functions instead
  - 'class' class definitions
+  - use prototype objects instead
  - 'lambda' functions
  - generators
+  - this would be useful, but would grow the interpreter size while only optimizing some special cases
  - list comprehension e.g.  [x**2 for x in range(10)]
+  - these would be reasonable, but code size just adds up...
- - '*args' and '*kwargs'
+ - args and kwargs
+  - makes no sense as functions are not declared
  - % string operator
+  - I would love this, but just too much code
  - 'yield'
+  - No thanks
  - 'try' - 'except' exception handling
+  - Admiral has this, but only for exceptions explicitly raised by user code
  - lot of built-in functions